-- MyHeritage – must have tested after May 7, 2019 and transfer file within two years of having received results, Family Tree DNA is the lab that does MyHeritage testing so their transfer/upload process is a little different.
+- MyHeritage – must have tested after May 7, 2019.
+Family Tree DNA is the lab that does MyHeritage testing so their transfer/upload process is a little different.

-If you select “MyHeritage,” you will be redirected to MyHeritage to log in and select your kit for transfer.
+If you select “MyHeritage,” you will be redirected to MyHeritage to log in and select your kit for transfer/upload.

 If you select either 23andMe or Ancestry DNA, you will be directed to either drag and drop your data file from that vendor or browse to upload.

 You will be assigned a Family Tree DNA kit number.
 After your results are processed, you can sign in to see your matches.

-The transfer to Family Tree DNA is free and so is viewing your matches along with basic tools.
+The upload to Family Tree DNA is free and so is viewing your matches along with basic tools.
 However, for additional tools, such as ethnicity and the chromosome browser, you’ll need to purchase the $19 unlock.
-This is a great value, as compared to retesting at $79, or sometimes less when on sale.
+This is a great value, as compared to retesting at the regular price of $79.

 You will be prompted for the “Unlock” purchase if you click on either the Chromosome Browser button, the Ethnicity button or other advanced tools on your dashboard after your results are finished.

 Downloading Your DNA File FROM Family Tree DNA

-To download your raw autosomal DNA file from Family Tree DNA, click on the orange “Download Raw Data” link at the bottom of your Family Finder section on your dashboard.
+To download your raw autosomal DNA file from Family Tree DNA, click on the “See More” link in the Family Finder section on your dashboard.
 Then, click on “Data Download.”

-Alternatively, you can select the “Download Raw Data” option at the top of the page under myDNA, “Family Finder.”
+Alternatively, you can select the “Download Raw Data” option at the top of the page under Results and Tools, then Autosomal DNA.

-You will be given the option of downloading your Build 36 and Build 37 raw data files.
+You will be given the option of downloading different versions of your raw data file.